QMSS-GR5072-master/in-class-exercise-template/README.md

 # In-class-exercise repo

-This repository contains an `.Rmd` notebook with starter code to facilitate following the material covered in class.
+This repository contains an `.R` script with starter code to facilitate following the material covered in class.
 You are expected to:
-* work on the notebook during the class, and add your own notes and experiments with code
+* work on the script during the class, and add your own notes and experiments
-* create a GitHub-flavored `.md` file and `push` it along with your annotated `.Rmd` file at the end of the class

 #### Follow the steps below: